Cold weather and winter storms ahead! Tackle this short checklist to prepare household and auto for Winter's challenges.

-Winter storms can make navigating roads and walkways hazardous; power outages and snow days highlight any family's readiness for cold weather.
+Winter brings special seasonal challenges to an organized home.
+Winter storms make navigating roads and walkways hazardous; power outages and snow days highlight household readiness for cold weather.

 Will your home welcome winter visitors safely?
 Get ready for snow, ice or rain on walks and driveways by stocking up on these cold-weather basics.

 The Inside Story

 Household emergency supplies should include enough food, water and supplies to last four days without power or help.
 Check your home emergency kit against this basic checklist.

 - Food that doesn't require heating or refrigeration, such as canned meats, soups and stews, cereal, and energy bars

 - Paper plates, cups and plastic utensils

 - 1 gallon of water per person per day (allow enough for four days)